zs10011598/nbayes-covid/docs.md

 		1. Absolute path of covariables report
 		2. Absolute path of cells report
 		3. A string which represents the reason why something was bad

+* `get_cells_name(resolution='mun')`: This function returns names and codes of cells

+	- Args:

+		1. `resolution`: "state"or "mun"

+	- Returns:

+		1. List of objects which represents cells